Mitsubishi Transmission Level Fluid Check

 - Pull the hood release under the dashboard and open the hood.

 - Locate the transmission dipstick.
-In most Mitsubishi vehicles, it is on the driver's side, between the battery and the motor.
+Most Mitsubishi vehicles are on the driver’s side, between the battery and the motor.

 - If the transmission fluid level is low, add the recommended Mitsubishi transmission fluid level noted in your owner’s manual.

 If the transmission fluid smells burned, it can indicate internal transmission wear or a faulty torque converter.
 Replacing transmission fluid and filter can sometimes fix the problem, but there is no guarantee.